swrlab/swr-vox-bi/example/analyticsObject.md

 analyticsObject.intentSlotsFilled 	= analyticsObject.intentSlotsFilled == null ? false 		: true
 ```

+## Then hand over `analyticsObject` to `handleAnalytics` which makes a POST request to cloudfunctions
 ```
 handleAnalytics(agent, conv, analyticsObject);
 ```

+## These POST options are required
 ```
 accessToken
 voiceAppName		{ swr1 }